INF6420/ss24-SaraChauvette/README.md

 Main Content - will include a photo and a short description of the purpose of this website

-Recent Trips - will include previews of four recent towns we've visited
+Recent Trips - will include previews of four recent towns we've visited.
+This design  has been updated to only include previews of three recent ghost towns to better meet Universal Design Principles

 Footer - will include copyright information